itmat/Normalization/README.md

 </pre>

 #####C. Configuration File
 Get the `template_version.cfg` file from `/path/to/Normalization/` and follow the instruction in the config file.
 NORMALIZATION TYPE, DATA TYPE (stranded), CLUSTER INFO, GENE INFO, FA and FAI, DATA VISUALIZATION and CLEANUP options need to be specified.
-See here[TODO] for more information.
+See [here](https://github.com/itmat/Normalization/blob/master/about_cfg.md) for more information.

 #####D. File of Sample Directories and Unaligned Reads
 ###### i.
 File of Sample Directories